sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 <img src="assets/ht23.png" width="500"/>

 <aside class="negative">
-<strong>NOTE:</strong><br> Seperating source data to a different page makes it easier for the end user to navigate a Workbook and also can prevent them (if configured to do so) from changing that page.
+<strong>NOTE:</strong><br> Separating source data to a different page makes it easier for the end user to navigate a Workbook and also can prevent them (if configured to do so) from changing that page.
 </aside>

 ![Footer](assets/sigma_footer.png)